craftcms/nitro/README.md

 All of Nitro’s [commands](#commands) accept an `-m` option, which you can use to specify which machine the command should be run against. (`nitro-dev` will always be used by default.)

+## Using Xdebug

+See [Using Xdebug with Nitro and PhpStorm](XDEBUG.md) for instructions on how to configure Xdebug and PhpStorm for web/console debugging.

 ## Commands